Ferlab-Ste-Justine/seq-data-validation/README.md

 ## Credits

-Ferlab-Ste-Justine/seq-data-validation was originally written by Georgette Femerling.
+Ferlab-Ste-Justine/seq-data-validation was originally written by Georgette Femerling, Samantha Yuen, Félix-Antoine Le Sieur, Lysiane Bouchard, David Morais.

-We thank the following people for their extensive assistance in the development of this pipeline:
+We thank the Ferlab team and its partners for their support and collaboration in the development of this pipeline.

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->